Drynaria: Ecology

-Aglaomorpha, like some other genera of ferns (including Polybotrya and Polypodium), possess specialized nectar-secreting structures (nectaries) on the bases of the frond lobes or the underside of the fronds.
+Drynaria, like some other genera of ferns (including Polybotrya and Polypodium), possess specialized nectar-secreting structures (nectaries) on the bases of the frond lobes or the underside of the fronds.
 The produced nectar is rich in sugars and amino acids.

 Their function may be to attract ants (or other organisms) for protection or for spore dispersal.
 They may also be simply excretory organs (hydathodes), used for exuding surplus metabolic products.
-The ant species Iridomyrmex cordatus is commonly associated with A. quercifolia, in addition to other epiphytic plants.
+The ant species Iridomyrmex cordatus is commonly associated with D. quercifolia, in addition to other epiphytic plants.

-In Australia, Aglaomorpha rigidula serve as shelter for amethystine pythons (Morelia amethistina) and scrub pythons (Morelia kinghorni).
-As much as 81% of sightings of the snakes in one study were in large individuals of A. rigidula located about 17–40 m above the ground.
-Snakes seek shelter in A. rigidula more frequently during the colder seasons.
+In Australia, Drynaria rigidula serve as shelter for amethystine pythons (Morelia amethistina) and scrub pythons (Morelia kinghorni).
+As much as 81% of sightings of the snakes in one study were in large individuals of D. rigidula located about 17–40 m above the ground.
+Snakes seek shelter in D. rigidula more frequently during the colder seasons.

-In the 19th century, Indigenous Australians were documented by the Norwegian explorer Carl Sofus Lumholtz to have hunted pythons regularly during the winter months by climbing up to individuals of A. rigidula.
+In the 19th century, Indigenous Australians were documented by the Norwegian explorer Carl Sofus Lumholtz to have hunted pythons regularly during the winter months by climbing up to individuals of D. rigidula.

-The large rhizome mass of Aglaomorpha can also serve as growing substrates for other plants like the ribbon fern (Ophioglossum pendulum).
-Due to their ability to preserve moisture and persistence even after death, the nest leaves of Aglaomorpha are also fertile hosts to a large number of water-borne fungi.
+The large rhizome mass of Drynaria can also serve as growing substrates for other plants like the ribbon fern (Ophioglossum pendulum).
+Due to their ability to preserve moisture and persistence even after death, the nest leaves of Drynaria are also fertile hosts to a large number of water-borne fungi.

 Classification

 Basket ferns are classified under the subfamily Drynarioideae of the family Polypodiaceae.
-Species belonging to Aglaomorpha were once classified under the genus Polypodium (rockcap ferns), under the subgenus Aglaomorpha.
+Species belonging to Drynaria were once classified under the genus Polypodium (rockcap ferns), under the subgenus Drynaria.

 Species

-The following is the list of accepted species according to the Checklist of Ferns and Lycophytes of the World :
+As of July 2025, the Checklist of Ferns and Lycophytes of the World recognized the thirty-four species below.

-Aglaomorpha baronii (Diels) Hovenkamp & S. Linds.

-Aglaomorpha bonii (Christ) Hovenkamp & S. Linds.